-The Marvel Cinematic Universe, as it's called, also sometimes includes connected properties such as comics or shorts.
-Here we've left out smaller properties and stuck to the big two: films on the left side, shows on the right.
+The Marvel Cinematic Universe, as it's called, also sometimes includes connected properties such as movie tie-in comics or shorts.
+Here we've left out smaller properties and stuck to the big two: films in red, shows in black.

-You'll also notice the Marvel "One-Shots" are missing from the graphic.
+You'll also notice that shorts and the Marvel "One-Shots" are missing from the graphic.
 These are brief videos initially created as standalone stories to provide backstory for characters or things seen in the movies; two of them would later become full-fledged shows.

 |Title, release date||Takes place...|

 |The Consultant (Sept.
 2011)||At the end of "Iron Man 2"|

 |A Funny Thing Happened on the Way to Thor's Hammer (Oct.
 2011)||Directly before "Thor"|

 |Item 47 (Sept.
 2012)||Immediately following the Battle of New York in "Avengers"|

 |Agent Carter (Aug.
 2013)||One year after "Captain America: The First Avenger;" before "Agent Carter"|

 |All Hail the King (Feb.
 2014)||Roughly two years after "Iron Man 3;" before "Agents of S.H.I.E.L.D."|